zenobio93/seat-docs/docs/installation/docker_installation.md

 | `eveseat/seat` | [https://hub.docker.com/r/eveseat/seat](https://hub.docker.com/r/eveseat/seat) |

 - The environment is configured using a top-level `.env` file (not to be confused with the SeAT specific `.env` file.
-- Only too ports are exposed by default.
+- Only two ports are exposed by default.
 Those are `tcp/80` and `tcp/443`.
 These can be connected to in order to access the SeAT web interface.
 - All containers are configured to restart on failure, so if your server reboots or a container dies for whatever reason it should automatically start up again.

 ## SeAT Docker Installation